Rule 10.50. Governing Committee of the Center for Judicial Education and Research

 The committee consists of at least the following members:

-(1)Eight sitting judicial officers, including at least one appellate court justice;
+(1)Eleven sitting judicial officers, including at least one appellate court justice and one immediate past presiding judge;

 (4)The president of the California Judges Association or his or her designee as an advisory member; and